Magnetic Recording Tape Technologies

 There, he adapted his device for use by the Navy, who simulated depth charge attacks in order to train submarine pilots, and the Army, who used Camras' "Model 50" machines in World War II to terrorize the enemy with high-volume "decoy" attacks.
 After the war, Camras switched his medium from wires to tapes.
 After thousands of experiments, he developed a ferric oxide "paint" for the tape, whose particles would align uniformly when magnetized, forming the perfect surface on which to record.

-Soon thereafter, Camras invented high-frequency bias recording, a method of using high frequency sounds to sensitize magnetic tapes to lower-frequency sounds, resulting in greater clarity across the spectrum.
+Soon thereafter, Camras contributed developments in high-frequency bias recording, a method of using high frequency sounds to sensitize magnetic tapes to lower-frequency sounds, resulting in greater clarity across the spectrum.
 Camras also invented stereo sound recording and reproduction by tape long before standard phonograph records were recorded that way.
 His other inventions include multi-track recording, magnetic soundtracks for motion pictures, and a prototype video tape recorder (1950).

 Marvin Camras' magnetic tapes and their coatings were, and still remain, the basis of most of the media, entertainment, and computer recording and storage being done today – in total, perhaps $40 billion worth of devices and supplies per year.